 2.)
 We encourage students to schedule all exams with the Testing Center within the first two weeks of the semester.
 If this is not possible, students utilizing the Testing Center must schedule testing appointments a full five (5) working days in advance.
 Please access Accommodate to schedule all exams.

 3.)
 Students are permitted one late sign-up per semester.
-A late sign up must occur within two working days of the exam date.
+A late sign up must occur within four working days of the exam date.
 Requests to schedule a test the day before a test will not be approved, even with a late pass.

 4.)
 Students are expected to test at the same time as the class, unless doing so impacts course attendance for another class or would fall outside of the Testing Center's operating hours.
 If a conflict exists, students must discuss this with their instructor prior to scheduling a test with the Testing Center.